CVE-2026-26069: CWE-200: Exposure of Sensitive Information to an Unauthorized Actor in thecfu scraparr

 Technical Analysis

-CVE-2026-26069 is a vulnerability classified under CWE-200 (Exposure of Sensitive Information to an Unauthorized Actor) affecting Scraparr, a Prometheus exporter for the *arr suite of applications.
-Specifically, versions from 3.0.0-beta up to but not including 3.0.2 expose the configured Readarr API key as an alias metric label value when the Readarr integration is enabled and no alias is configured.
-This exposure occurs through the /metrics HTTP endpoint, which is designed to provide Prometheus with monitoring data.
-If this endpoint is accessible externally or to unauthorized users, and the Readarr instance itself is externally accessible, the API key can be extracted by attackers.
-The API key is a sensitive credential that could allow unauthorized access to the Readarr service, potentially leading to further compromise or data leakage.
-The vulnerability requires no authentication or user interaction and can be exploited remotely over the network.
-The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), and high confidentiality impact (VC:H), with scope and integrity impacts limited.
-The vulnerability was published on February 12, 2026, and is fixed in Scraparr version 3.0.2.
-No known exploits are reported in the wild at this time.
+CVE-2026-26069 is a vulnerability classified under CWE-200 (Exposure of Sensitive Information to an Unauthorized Actor) affecting Scraparr, a Prometheus exporter for the *arr suite of media management tools.
+Specifically, from versions 3.0.0-beta up to but not including 3.0.2, when the Readarr integration feature is enabled and no alias is configured, Scraparr exposes the configured Readarr API key as a label value in the exported Prometheus metrics.
+This exposure occurs via the /metrics HTTP endpoint, which is designed for monitoring but inadvertently leaks sensitive credentials if accessible externally or by unauthorized users.
+The vulnerability requires that the Readarr scraping feature is enabled, no alias is set, the /metrics endpoint is reachable by attackers, and the Readarr instance itself is externally accessible.
+The API key disclosure can lead to unauthorized access to Readarr’s API, enabling attackers to manipulate or extract data from the Readarr service.
+The vulnerability is remotely exploitable without authentication or user interaction, making it highly dangerous.
+The issue was addressed and fixed in Scraparr version 3.0.2.
+The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), partial attack traceability (AT:P), no privileges required (PR:N), no user interaction (UI:N), high confidentiality impact (VC:H), no integrity or availability impact, and high scope impact (SI:H), with low security requirements (SA:L).
+No known exploits are reported in the wild as of now.

 Potential Impact